Chuanming-Liu/DAzimSurfTomo/doc/Manual_DAzimSurfTomo_V2.0.md

 The first line is the depths (km) of grid points in the vertical direction.

-Then followed by shear velocity values.
+Then followed by shear velocity values (in km/s).
 The order is altitude first, then longitude, followed by depth.
 Each row represents shear velocity values at different latitude at a single longitude and a certain depth, then followed by next longitude, then depth.

 In case of a 3D initial velocity model, note we have boundary values included in this file.
 The original point will be in the upper northwest corner.